The Village of Palm Springs:

 To say the city is gay-friendly is an understatement.
 There are few places in the world where gay travelers will feel as much at home as in Palm Springs.
 The graciousness and hospitality of the community is apparent from the moment you arrive.
 Here, more than anywhere else, gay men and women of all ages, cultures and backgrounds can gather to relax, party and play.

-The city estimates that somewhere between 40 and 50 percent of its permanent population is gay and/or lesbian.
+The city (and the United States Census) estimates that somewhere between 40 and 50 percent of Palm Springs' permanent population is gay and/or lesbian.
 The LGBT community is represented at practically every level of city government, is both active and visible in the local business community, and is actively supported by the entire community.

 Palm Springs was one of the first California communities to approve and

-implement a domestic partnership registry, and is home the America’s
+implement a domestic partnership registry, and one of the first to begin performing gay weddings.
+It is also home the America’s

 first and only Gay